-It's fairly easy to find good laminate with built-in underlay if that's the route you choose, as companies are filling their catalogs with more attached-pad flooring.
+It's fairly easy to find good laminate with built-in underlay if that's the route you choose, as companies are filling their catalogs with more attached-padding flooring.
 For example, laminate floor originator and leader Pergo now has a catalog with pre-attached underlayment padding on over 75-percent of its products.
 Here are some brands to consider:

 - Lumber Liquidators Dream Home and Dream Home XD, mostly confined to the 10 mm and 12 mm thicknesses

 - Lowe's Allen + Roth